Spock's Brain: Reception

-As of 2022 the episode has an IMDb weighted score of 5.6/10.

 In 2012, The A.V.
 Club ranked this episode as one of top ten "must see" episodes of the original series.

 In 2013, Wired magazine ranked this episode one of the top ten most underrated episodes of the original television series, noting that despite it being regarded as the worst episode it occupies a special place in Star Trek lore.
 However, they also suggested this episode was skippable in their binge-watching guide for the original series in 2015.

-In 2016, SyFy included this episode in a group of Star Trek franchise episodes they felt were commonly disliked but "deserved a second chance".
+In 2016, Syfy included this episode in a group of Star Trek franchise episodes they felt were commonly disliked but "deserved a second chance".

 In 2017, this episode was rated the third-worst episode of all episodes of the Star Trek franchise, including the later series but before Star Trek: Discovery, by ScreenRant.
 In 2018, CBR included this episode in a list of Star Trek episodes that are "so bad they must be seen".
-A ranking of every episode of the original series by Hollywood, placed this episode 78th out of 79 episodes.
+A ranking of every episode of the original series by Hollywood placed this episode 78th out of 79 episodes.
 CBS News listed "Spock's Brain" as one of the worst in the original series.
 Digital Fox ranked "Spock's Brain" as the number-one worst episode of all Star Trek up to 2018.

 In 2017, Den of Geek ranked this episode as the second "best worst" Star Trek episode of the original series.

 Releases

-This episode was released in Japan on December 21, 1993 as part of the complete season 3 LaserDisc set, Star Trek: Original Series log.3.
+The episode was released in Japan on December 21, 1993, as part of the complete season 3 LaserDisc set, Star Trek: Original Series log.3.
 A trailer for this and the other episodes was also included, and the episode had English and Japanese audio tracks.